Ordinary Time Summer Liturgy, Songs, and Prayers

 May the Peace of God be with you today

-*Personal and Confidential Prayer is available after the service, look for the team with the “prayer” signs, usually under the tree to your left towards the altar area.
+*Personal and Confidential Prayer is available after the service in the back of the chapel, look for the team with the Prayer badges around their shoulders.

 Mtr Wendy Dixon, clergy